 The Council believes that establishing a school dress code has many benefits.
-These include improvements in safety, security, positive behaviour and community spirit.
+These include improvements in safety, security, positive behaviour and community spirit and a decrease in bullying and in expense for parents.

 The Council will support schools in encouraging and helping pupils to conform to the chosen dress code.
 Some types of clothing will not be allowed at school in any circumstances, for reasons of safety, decency or wellbeing.